napojin/go-apx-docker/README.md

 /go/src # ./build.sh
 Building with debug and symbol table removal...
 Stripping the binary...
-strip: Unable to recognise the format of the input file `main' Compressing with UPX (lzma)...
+Compressing with UPX (lzma)...
                        Ultimate Packer for eXecutables
                           Copyright (C) 1996 - 2024